JUNE 21 In History

 2004: Human rights activist Felice Gaer addressed the United Nations Conference on Anti-Semitism

 2007(5th of Tammuz, 5767): Twenty-five year old Private First Class Daniel J. Agami, was killed by an improvised explosive device in Adhamiya, Iraq today.
 A native of Cleveland who grew up in Coral Springs, Florida, Agami came from a proud military and Jewish tradition.
 His grandfather served in the Korean War and his father had served with the Israeli Army.
 He enlisted four years after 9/11.
 “Agami flew an Israeli flag over his bunk in Schweinfurt, Germany, his home base, and then in Iraq.
 His rifle had “Hebrew Hammer” written across it, and his friends called him the GI Jew.

-Bakery of Los Angeles teams up with Camp Max Straus on in a chocolate cake
+Bakery of Los Angeles teams up with Camp Max Straus in a chocolate cake

 tasting, with 100% of the proceeds benefiting Camp Max Straus.
-Camp Max Straus
+The camp is

 non-denominational and is owned and operated by Jewish Big Brothers Big Sisters